rhdunn/english-accents/README.md

    Also includes a description of the lexical sets used to contrast and describe different accents.

+## Accent Files

+The following accent files define mappings between the Arpabet transcriptions and broad IPA transcriptions that better represent the specified accent.
+These files can be used across accents with different splits and mergers, where the accents all share the same phonetic realisation of the Arpabet phonemes.

+  *  [en-GB-x-rp](accents/en-GB-x-rp.csv) - Received Pronunciation (British English)

 ## License

 Copyright (C) 2017 Reece H. Dunn (Cainteoir Technologies)